infinum/accessibility-mobile-standards/accessibility_features_flutter.md

 Some accessibility features (`boldText`, `highContrast`...) are only supported on iOS.

 There are some discrepancies between platforms:
-* `accessibleNavigation`: on iOS checks whether VoiceOver or Switch Control are enabled. on Android it checks if the user enabled an accessibility app that provides `touchExploration`, meaning that with TalkBack, the property will be `true`, but `false` when using Switch Access.
+* `accessibleNavigation`: on iOS checks whether VoiceOver or Switch Control are enabled.
+On Android it checks if the user enabled an accessibility app that provides [touchExploration](https://developer.android.com/reference/android/view/accessibility/AccessibilityManager#isTouchExplorationEnabled()), meaning that with TalkBack, the property will be `true`, but `false` when using Switch Access.
 * When reduce motion is enabled on iOS, `reduceMotion` in Flutter is `true` and `disableAnimation` is `false`.
 When animations are disabled on Android, `reduceMotion` is `false`, and `disableAnimations` is `true`.

 Another accessibility setting, the [textScaleFactor](https://api.flutter.dev/flutter/widgets/MediaQueryData/textScaleFactor.html), is not provided in `AccessibilityFeatures`.
 We can instead, obtain it from the `MediaQuery`.